Ashok0/EnderalVREssentials/README.md

 [**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
 Requires no speech training!

+[**Deadly Spell Impacts v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/12939?tab=files): Fire, lightning, frost, and spit (Spider/Chaurus) spell impacts now have their own unique textures.
+This mod also increases the variation in impact size, increases the size of dragon breath impacts, and adds melted snow impacts for fire and lightning spells.

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.

 [**Simple Realistic Archery VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.